9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 Beach Days: Saltwater and sand

-Nothing is quite like a beach day with your dog, though both the land and the water at the beach can present some challenges to your pup if ingested.
+There’s nothing like a beautiful day at the beach with your pup, but be aware that water at the beach can present some challenges to your pup if ingested.
 “Salt water can cause a metabolic toxicity with salt being too high,” Dr. Liff says.
-“Chlorine water is just irritating to the skin and the stomach and esophagus, so they can feel off from it, but it's not as toxic.”
+“Chlorine water is just irritating to the skin and the stomach and esophagus, so they can feel off from it, but it’s not as toxic.”

-Dr. Liff will see dogs who are vomiting after a day at the beach.
-After she does blood work, she finds that their sodium is high, then she will have to “monitor for brain size or neurologic dysfunction or lethargy or progressive dehydration.”
+Dr. Liff sometimes sees dogs who are vomiting after a day at the beach.
+If after she does blood work she finds that their sodium is high, then she will have to “monitor for brain size or neurologic dysfunction or lethargy or progressive dehydration.”

 Make sure that whatever has gone in, comes out the other end.
 And, again, if the pup is exhibiting any issues after a beach day, go to the vet immediately.